zeljkoprsa/waterlee-boilerplate/readme.md

 ##What's next:

 - Getting the theme ready for beta release
-- Recieving your feedback and participation to make this worthwile for everyone
+- Receiving your feedback and participation to make this worthwile for everyone
-- Improving this readme with refferences and more info
+- Improving this readme with references and more info

-Currently, demo is unavailable but at this point it's not about the looks, download it, test it and please do provide a constructive feedback.